 Effective July 21, 2015, the Doctor of Physical Therapy Program at University of Mary Hardin-Baylor has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (1111 North Fairfax Street, Alexandria, VA, 22314; phone: 703-706-3245; email: accreditation@apta.org).
 Candidate for Accreditation is a pre-accreditation status of affiliation with the Commission on Accreditation in Physical Therapy Education that indicates that the program is progressing toward accreditation and may matriculate students in technical/professional courses.
-Candidate for Accreditation is not an accreditation status nor does it assure eventual accreditation.
+Candidate for Accreditation is not an accreditation.